About Flaxseed or Alsi:

 10. Prevents Cancer:

-Flaxseed or alsi is considered as one of the best cancer fighting foods.
-As per findings of some researches, it is proved that by including flaxseed in daily diet, breast, colon, and prostate cancers can be decreased by 60-70 percent.
-Consumption of flaxseed oil (at least 3 tsp) daily showed good results in curing cancer.
-Flaxseed contains ‘lignans’ which are supposed to be fermented by bacteria in the digestive system and may reduce the growth of several cancers (especially hormone-sensitive cancers such as breast, uterus and prostate cancers).
+Flax seed (alsi) is considered as one of the best cancer fighting foods.
+As per findings of some researches, it is proved that by including flax seed in daily diet, breast, colon, and prostate cancers can be decreased by 60-70 percent.
+(3, 4) Consumption of flax seed oil (at least 3 tsp) daily showed good results in curing cancer.
+Its main component- ‘lignans’ may help to reduce the growth of several cancers (especially hormone-sensitive cancers such as breast, uterus etc.).

-Flaxseed oil gives relief in burning wounds and helps in healing process; apply it locally on the burning wounds mixing with little lime water (chune ka pani) 3-4 times a day.
+Flax seed oil gives relief in burning wounds and helps in healing process; apply it locally on the burning wounds mixing with little lime water (chune ka pani) 3-4 times in a day.
 You can apply it immediately after burning, it prevents burn blisters (phafole).